yuzawa-san/wawona/README.md

 ## Usage

-- run it from your terminal: `wawona`
+- Run it from your terminal: `wawona`
-- on initial run, you will be asked provide email and password (and MFA token), you will be prompted to re-authorise periodically
+- On initial run, you will be asked provide configuration: email and password.
+- You may be prompted to for an MFA token periodically.

 ### Reset